The plans to redevelop the Mall in the heart of Walthamstow were first approved by Waltham Forest Council Planning Committee in December.

 The development will bring significant investment and opportunity to businesses and residents alike.

-It will bring £200 million of private investment, provide 8,000 sq metres of new retail space, 350 new permanent retail jobs, 500 new homes, a new children’s play area and re-landscaped town square.
+This approved scheme would bring £200 million of private investment, provide 5,000 sq metres of new retail space, 350 new permanent retail jobs, 500 new homes, a new children’s play area and re-landscaped town square.

 New Shopping Mall